jessollin/BootCampModule1/Challenge_Written_Report.md

 - What are some other possible tables and/or graphs that we could create?

     * Outcomes based on the time allocated between launch and deadline dates.
 It may be that more months allows a successful outcome.
     * Statistical analysis of pledged amounts vs kickstarter goals pertaining to outcomes.
-A boxplot table could show us if there were pledges with very deep pocket bankrolling a project into a successful campaing, vs smaller pledge amounts.
+A boxplot table could show us if there were pledges with very deep pockets bankrolling a project into a successful campaing, vs smaller pledge amounts.
     * Do analysis by country, for outcomes and amounts.
 Previous translation into a common currency, say USD.

 ---